-We have developed a wide number of capabilities and features within the Soprano Connect platform that allow VBM to be applied in multiple use cases, within an ecosystem that includes other mobile communication channels such as SMS, RCS, OTT and email applications.
+We have developed a wide number of capabilities and features within the Soprano Connect platform that allows VBM to be applied in multiple use cases, within an ecosystem that includes other mobile communication channels such as SMS, RCS, OTT, and email applications.

 By cross-integrating capabilities and features across a range of mobile communication channels, we help organizations capitalize on VBM’s full potential.

 In the past, VBM required deep knowledge to be able to set up successful campaigns.
 Nowadays, text-to-speech and speech-to-text recognition allow interactive voice transmissions to be generated with almost zero technical knowledge.

 Soprano’s automated voice messaging solution delivers personalized voice messages over the phone.
 This includes some interesting features like:

 - Interactive Voice Response (IVR) that allows you to route incoming calls to the correct user and create a personalized experience.

 - Text Broadcast Messaging – To reach customers directly on their phone with an SMS that works like a fallback.

 - VBM for critical communications: The use of voice transmission is another efficient way to communicate urgent messages, and notifications and information about specific events such as flight delays, password warnings, payment reminders, etc.